Table of Contents[Hide][Show]

-These Arden capris are much more conservative and neutral, though.
-They are also cut for moms.
+These Arden crop pants are much more conservative and neutral, though.
+They are also cut for women.
 I mean this in the best way as in–they are NOT mom pants, but rather cut in such a way that you won’t look like you’ve just robbed Forever 21 and are in the middle of an identity crisis.
 The length allows them to be paired with a nice blouse and your adorable flats to pull off a more formal, flowing summer look if you need to class it up a bit for dinner or at the resort.

 Pack Something Trendy

 If you’re bored with all of the plain or neutral tops and bottoms in the capsule, choose something a little more trendy that you can replace season by season as needed.
 Good examples here include white jackets for summer, ponchos for winter, or a neat pattern that has everyone rushing to